Maasai Tribe Community Support

 Programs begin every Monday, and volunteers are required to arrive the day prior, for orientation before the project.
 Your accommodation on the Sunday is included in the program fees.

-If arriving during the week, or on Saturday outside of pickup times, we charge US$50 for any extra night’s accommodation before your program, and another US$50 fee for a private transfer.
+If arriving outside of the pickup times, we charge an additional fee for any extra night’s accommodation before your program, and another fee for a private transfer.

 Alternatively, if arriving early you could wait at the arrival’s terminal for the pickup time, book accommodation at the airport and meet us during the pickup times or make your own way to the project (we will advise on how to do this).

-For Maasai projects: Due to the remote location of this program and limited local transportation, volunteers may need to stay the first night in Monduli and travel the next morning to the village.
-Additionally, placements are in a Maasai village in Arusha, but to increase immersion you may get spread across various villages.
+For Maasai projects: Due to the remote location of this program and limited local transportation, volunteers will stay the first night in Monduli and travel the next day to the village.

 Accommodation